X

 ・Shundo (春藤)

-There are families with surnames other than “Fuji (藤)” that continue to exist today, such as the Date family of Sendai.
+Families with surnames other than “Fuji (藤)” continue to exist today, such as the Date family of Sendai.

 The Taira clan